ankit-vaghela30/ankit-vaghela30.github.io/_posts/2018-01-21-naivebayes.md

 mathjax: "true"
 ---

-# Naive Bayes using PySpark package
+## Naive Bayes using PySpark package

-Naive bayes is a great algorithm especially for classification task in Natural language processing.
+Naive bayes is a Machine learning algorithm used mostly for classification task in Natural language processing.
 This post tries to provide implementation of Naive bayes algorithm from scratch using Spark RDDs.
-Spark is a very good Big data processing framework and it provides PySpark package for python.
+Spark is a Big data processing framework and it provides PySpark package for python.
 This PySpark package has this special data type called RDDs(Resilient Distributed Datasets) which are immutable and partitioned collection of records.
 We take a NLP problem, a document classification task where given a document, we have to classify it to one of the topic labels.
 Topic labels can be Management, Economics, Geometry etc.

-## fit method
+### fit method

 Fit method is generic method for any Machine learning algorithm, used for training on the dataset.
 Generally, Fit method takes two arguments: dataset and labels.
 Dataset in this context is set of document's features and values.
 It is RDD of form ```((id, feature), value)``` where ```id``` is the unique identifier of a document, ```feature``` in our case is word in the document (It can be ngrams feature as well) and ```value``` is value of the feature.
 Here, value can be TFIDF value or simply word frequency.
 Labels are set of labels for given document and they are represented as RDD of the form ```(id, label)```.
 In our fit method ```x``` is dataset and ```y``` is labels.

-First we enumerate all labels and extract total number of distinct labels as well as a RDD containing label and it's frequency of the form ```(label, count)```
+First we enumerate all labels and extract total number of distinct labels.
+We also create a RDD containing label and it's frequency of the form ```(label, count)```
 ```python
 vals = y.values()
 labels = vals.distinct()